Andrea-gt/hdfs-sim/README.md

 # HBase GUI Manager 🗃️
-HBase GUI Manager is a graphical user interface (GUI) application for simulate the managment of HBase tables with ease.
+HBase GUI Manager is a graphical user interface (GUI) application to simulate the management of HBase tables with ease.
 This application provides a user-friendly interface to interact with HBase tables, perform various operations, and visualize the data in a tabular format.

 ## Features